bbauska/UofM-Intro-HTML5/README.md

 to keep up with all of the changes once you pick a favorite.
 Myself?
 I got a Mac a few years ago and have been using Chrome.
-But oftentimes I switch to Firefox because it allows me to run some programs that Chrome has trouble with. **So please remember that many times a page that looks a certain way in one browser will look different in another.**  I highly recommend that you check your page on two different browsers if you ever get stuck on a site.
+But oftentimes I switch to Firefox because it allows me to run some programs that Chrome has trouble with. <b>So please remember that many times a page that looks a certain way in one browser will look different in another.</b>  I highly recommend that you check your page on two different browsers if you ever get stuck on a site.